Temperatures break monthly records in India as heat wave scorches region | Science-Environment

 Temperatures break monthly records in India as heat wave scorches region

-Those were the highest since it began keeping records 122 years ago, he added.
-More than a billion people are at risk of heat-related impacts in the region, scientists have warned, linking the early onset of an intense summer to climate change.
+Parts of India recorded their highest average temperatures on record in April, and the scorching weather is expected to stretch into May, authorities said on Saturday.
 For the first time in decades, Pakistan went from winter to summer without the spring season, Pakistan's Federal Minister for Climate Change, Sherry Rehman, said on Saturday.

 - Country: